-Premises would include a building, including part of a building or a group of buildings or a building and other land - for example, a hotel plus its grounds where the same are used for dining or events.
+Premises include a building, part of a building, a group of buildings, or a building and other land - for example, a hotel plus its grounds where the same are used for dining or events.

-The premises would be required to be wholly or mainly used for one or more specified use(s) including shops, bars, pubs, restaurants, hotels, healthcare, education, entertainment such as nightclubs, theatres and cinemas, halls, leisure, sports grounds, libraries, museums, galleries, and places of worship.
+Premises must be wholly or mainly used for one or more specified use(s), including shops, bars, pubs, restaurants, hotels, healthcare, education and childcare facilities, entertainment venues such as nightclubs, theatres and cinemas, halls, leisure, sports grounds, libraries, museums, galleries, transport stations, visitor attractions, and places of worship.

-Events reasonably expected to have 800-plus individuals in attendance at the same time would also be captured and subject to enhanced tier requirements so long as the event was publicly accessible and met the "express permission" criteria (employees or individuals checking conditions of entry to the event are satisfied by attendees).
+Events reasonably expected to have 800-plus individuals in attendance at the same time are also captured and subject to enhanced tier requirements so long as the event is publicly accessible and meets the "express permission" criteria (employees or individuals checking conditions of entry to the event are satisfied by attendees).